 - Postcards or greeting cards.
 These attach easily to a bulletin board and are easy to take with you and go — but they add a nice dash of color, mood, humor, and (if they were actually sent to you), a nice reminder of friends and family.

 - Colorful calendars.
 A calendar is a functional, quick, and affordable way to add a lot of color to your office quickly.
-Anthropologie has several cute calendar options, including these lovely map calendars that go into 2017; your local Barnes & Noble also has a ton.
+Anthropologie has several cute calendar options; your local Barnes & Noble also has a ton.

 Readers: Have you found some affordable, easy ways ways to decorate your office, whether you’re a summer associate, an intern, or maybe just the new kid?
 Do you aim for color (energy!) or just a nicer decor?